kevink018/fasttrack/Part-1/README.md

-# WELCOME TO THE PRECOURSE PART 1!
+# WELCOME TO PART 1 OF THE PRECOURSE!

 As mentioned before, in part 1 of the precourse you will be focusing on JavaScript challenges.